French Bulldog Dachshund Mix: France and Germany United

 Credit: Devoted Dogs

-To fully understand this hybrid, you must get to know both parent breeds.
+To fully understand this hybrid, you must know both parent breeds.
 Similar to the fact that they can differ in appearance, Frenchie Weiners can demonstrate any of the personality traits of their parents.

 French Bulldog

-The delightful Frenchie is a friendly pooch with lots of affection for their humans.
+The delightful Frenchie is a friendly pooch with affection for their humans.
 They love children and can be great with other dogs if socialized properly.
 They are not the most active of canines and prefer the comfort of the nest.

 French Bulldogs are highly dependent on their owners and can quickly develop separation anxiety if you leave them alone for too long.
 They can become destructive if neglected, so this breed is not suitable for people who are frequently absent from home.